DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 ## Usage Analytics

-This add-on collects anonymous statistics on **editor** usage time.
+This addon collects anonymous statistics on **editor** usage time.
 The data includes the library version, engine version, operating system, system architecture, and locale.
 No personally identifiable information is gathered.

 Libraries without **editor** support do not collect statistics in any way.
 Also, previews running in the editor do not collect any usage statistics.